 - Students for whom you do not maintain a separate financial account and whose qualified tuition and related expenses are covered by a formal billing arrangement between an institution and the student’s employer or a governmental entity, such as the Department of Veterans Affairs or the Department of Defense.

 When determining your eligibility for education related tax credits and deductions, you will need to report the amount you paid for qualified education and related expenses.
 Therefore, your calendar-year statement will be the best and most accurate source of information.
 This is true regardless of whether you receive a 1098-T or not.
 The calendar-year statement is available on Self-Service.
-Click on Finances – Statement – choose statement dated 1/1/2021.
+Click on Finances – Statement – choose statement dated 1/1/ of the current year.

 View the IRS information at IRS FAQ about Education Credits